rrios07/free_stuff/README.md

 To Use Prettier with VSCode:

 1. Download the Prettier VSCode extension
-2. Go into the VSCode settings (CMD + , on Mac) and search for "Format on save" and check the corresponding box
+2. Go into the VSCode settings (CMD + , on Mac) and search for "Formatter"
+3. Set prettier as the default formatter, and check the box allowing format on save
-3. Restart VSCode
+4. Restart VSCode

 The editor should now format the file on save using the preferences stored in the .prettierrc file